ZackJorquera/Keyword_Object_Detection/Made In C/README.md

 Im no longer going to use mongo, I have moved to just saving the images in a jpg and having another file to save the vector data.
 Each file is named a random GUID as not to need to deal with two files of the same name.
 Because of this change, I have fully removed the mongo CP files.

 I have also started to use boost to write to the files.

+## Detection
+This function just reads the data from the saved feature folders and then finds the thing with the keywords.
+For reading the folder system, I used boost because its simplicity in doing things like this.
+The function that accumulates the possible locations for the objects is roughly what was in the line and circle finding algorithm which means this it was fairly simple to make the accumulator.
+To make it even easier I used OpenCV's pre-build matchTemplate function.